 Though many people with aphasia may not be able to communicate fluently, the condition does not directly affect intelligence.
 Aphasia is thought to be a lifelong condition, it cannot be “cured,” but it can be improved with speech and language therapy—sometimes dramatically.

-Currently, one million Americans struggle with aphasia.
+Currently, 2.5 - 4 million Americans live with aphasia.
 Doctors and therapists write about it.
 Academics too.
 Caregivers do their best to render the experiences of their loved ones into words for them, but because of their limited language skills, many people with aphasia never get opportunities to speak for themselves.

 Aphasia is peculiar.
 It is determined by an absence more than a presence.
 For that reason, aphasia defies description.
 It is like…nothing.
 Everything.
 Down to its very essence, aphasia is unspeakable.

-To learn more about aphasia, please visit the Links page on this website or explore the National Aphasia Association.
+To learn more about aphasia, please visit the Links page on this website or explore the National Aphasia Association or Access Aphasia.